 There is a fine line between adventure and blatant risk.
-What parts them is the level of preparation that do in a particular activity.
-Leaving behind the comforts of your home into the embrace of nature – that is an adventure; and not making sure that that you are properly insured – that is a risk.
-Therefore, Seven Summit Treks (P) Ltd. requests you purchase an insurance that is comprehensive enough to cover all possibilities that may ensue during your stay in Nepal.
+What parts them is the level of preparation that does in a particular activity.
+Leaving behind the comforts of your home into the embrace of nature is an adventure; not making sure that you are properly insured is a risk.
+Therefore, Seven Summit Treks (P) Ltd. requests you purchase insurance that is comprehensive enough to cover all possibilities that may ensue during your stay in Nepal.

-As mentioned in the Terms and Conditions of Seven Summit Treks, the agency is exempt of being liable to different expenses that may occur in case of different emergency or unforeseen situations.
-In addition to that, a foreigner isn’t allowed to purchase an insurance in Nepali soil.
-Both facts point out at the requirement of a client to purchase an elaborate travel insurance plan in their place of origin that protects your interest in case of trip cancellation, helicopter evacuation, medical emergencies, other illnesses, lost luggage, theft, disasters, death and so on.
+As mentioned in the Terms and Conditions of Seven Summit Treks, the agency is exempt from being liable for different expenses that may occur in case of different emergencies or unforeseen situations.
+In addition to that, a foreigner isn’t allowed to purchase insurance in Nepal.
+Both facts point out the requirement of a client to purchase an elaborate travel insurance plan in their place of origin that protects their interest in case of trip cancellation, helicopter evacuation, medical emergencies, other illnesses, lost luggage, theft, disasters, death, and so on.

 Points to remember regarding your Travel Insurance Plan:

 - In case of accidents, or sickness, there may be the necessity of evacuation through helicopter.
 The tourism agencies can make provisions for helicopter evacuation, but refrain to involve themselves in the financial matters that ensue.
 And even if they do, they will seek compensation for their expenses.
 If you do not obtain an insurance plan that specifically covers helicopter rescue, the resulting expenses can be back-breaking for you.